ICPS-LAB-WVU/Forth_Step_Roboracer_Simulator/README.md

 **Supported System:**

 - Ubuntu (tested on 20.04) native with ROS 2
+- Ubuntu (tested on 22.04) native with ROS 2
 - Ubuntu (tested on 20.04) with an NVIDIA gpu and nvidia-docker2 support
 - Windows 10, macOS, and Ubuntu without an NVIDIA gpu (using noVNC)